iutzeler/skwdro/doc/wilds.rst

 The data receives a pre-treatement as described in [#MRPH24]_, using their trained neural network to provide a fix set of pretrained features that must be classified.
-As described in their paper, those pretrained features come from a Resnet50 network pretrained on Imagenet, reusing their rich intermediate representations at late layers.
+As described in their paper, those pretrained features come from a Resnet50 network pretrained on Imagenet.

+.. , reusing their rich intermediate representations at late
+.. layers.

 Both a multiclass logistic regression classifier and a shallow (two-layers) neural network are tested.
+They are fit for a regularized Wasserstein ambiguity set of type :math:`W_2`, measured as the WDRO dual objective described in `this tutorial <why_skwdro>`__, for the Euclidean metric squared as ground cost, without allowing label switches.
+The dual variable :math:`\lambda` is optimized together with the parameters of the neural network, with the ``Adam`` optimisation algorithm, and we discuss its impact on the procedure below.
+The ambiguity set's radius :math:`\rho` is set to a range of pre-defined values :math:`10^{\{-6\dots -2\}},0` that we compare by linking it to the color codes of the curves below.
+The ERM optimisation procedure is shown as reference in black.
-We report those results bellow, showing how the optimisation procedure manages to achieve good accuracies in multiple hyperparameters setting.
+We report those results below, showing how the optimisation procedure manages to achieve good accuracies in multiple hyperparameters setting.

 Results